mecsa/mecsa-st/README.md

 * [MTA-STS](https://www.ietf.org/rfc/rfc8461.txt)

 The objective of these protocols is to protect the reception of emails.

+***Update!*** the new version of mecsa-st released on 20/05/2021 contains the following changes:

+* Checks the presence of the SMTP Require TLS option when sending a message

 ***Update!*** We have recently published a paper in the [IEEE Access](https://ieeeaccess.ieee.org/) peer reviewed journal.
 You can find it int the [EU Science Hub](https://ec.europa.eu/jrc/en/publication/what-email-servers-can-tell-johnny-empirical-study-provider-provider-email-security):